 Ample storage areas

-You will have plenty of legroom with this sit on top kayak.
-This is an excellent kayak for beginners that you will be able to grow into.
-There is a lot of room for storing gear, and the cockpit is spacious.
+You will have plenty of legroom with this sit-on-top kayak.
+The Perception Zip is an excellent kayak for beginners that you will be able to grow into.
+There is much room for storing gear, and the cockpit is spacious.
 You can really stretch your legs out on this yak!

 Intex Explorer K2 Kayak

 |Measures:||36″ W x 20″ H x 23″ long (10’3″)|